 Australia: Maritime Safety Queensland has banned all commercial ships from entering ports in Queensland if the ship or any person onboard has been in any country other than Australia within the last 14 days.
 Southern ports have banned ships from the ports of Albany, Bunbury, and Esperance until 14 days have elapsed from the last port of call.

-U.S.: DAT reports that ‘Urgent restocking’ continues to boost truckload spot rates and loads.
+U.S.: DAT reports that ‘urgent restocking’ continues to boost truckload spot rates and loads.

 China: While most of the trucking services have recovered, with the exception of Hubei Province, trucking capacity is less than adequate, and we are seeing trucking costs increase.
-This trend is expected to to continue until operations return to normal.
+This trend is expected to continue until operations return to normal.

-Europe: Cross-border traffic between the EU member states is facing disruptions and slowdowns due to increased border control, sanitary measures and special arrangements (closure of certain border posts, detours, and driver shortages.
+Europe: Cross-border traffic between the EU member states is facing disruptions and slowdowns due to increased border control, sanitary measures and special arrangements (closure of certain border posts, detours, and driver shortages).